Code-Institute-Submissions/ms2-letsfly/TESTING.md

 - Ensure a Game Over modal appears when the user has run out of time and allows the user to replay the game or return home:
 ![image](https://res.cloudinary.com/elerel/image/upload/v1612625459/gameover_teth0s.png)

-- Ensure that the player is redirected to the home page when the home button on the modals is selected
+- Ensure that the player is redirected to the home page when the home button on the modals is selected: no issues here, like the in above images the player is taken back to the home page when clicked.

 - Ensure a Congratulations modal appears when the user has won the game, displaying game results and an opportunity to replay the game:
 ![image](https://res.cloudinary.com/elerel/image/upload/v1612625776/replay_hopgro.png)

-- Ensure that the flip counter is functional
+- Ensure that the flip counter is functional: the flip counter increases by one with each card turned over

 ---